joshuamiron/ewd-api-labs-2023/README.md

 pm.collectionVariables.set("productioncompany","Netflix")
 ~~~

-Here is the (kind of funny) resulting body:
+Here is the resulting body (the titles are kind of funny):

 ~~~Javascript
 {